pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

     I can take up several lines
     """

-The major sections of the docstring are:
+The key sections of a docstring are:

 1. *short summary*: A concise one-line summary about what the function does.
 It should NOT include variable names or function names.